mahmoudaboueleneen/FinalProject-14-UA07/README.md

 <h2 id="local-development-with-docker-compose">🐳 Local Development with Docker Compose</h2>

+### Prerequisites

+- Docker Desktop
+- Maven 3.9.10+
+- Java 23

+### Getting Started

 This project uses Docker Compose to run the entire system locally for development purposes.

 In each microservice folder (e.g. `services/users`, `services/transactions`, etc.), there is a `docker-compose.yml` file that defines the service and its dependencies (e.g. its database, cache).
 This can be used to run each microservice independently for development and testing purposes if the microservice does not depend on other microservices or on the message queue.

 To run the entire system locally, you can use the provided `docker-compose.yml` file in the root directory of the project.
 This file defines all the services, databases, and message queue needed to run the application, also including the API Gateway and the observability stack (Prometheus, Grafana, Loki, Tempo).